DSA Legal Representative

-EDSR provides high-quality legal representative services pursuant to the EU Digital Services Act (DSA)
+EDSR provides high-quality legal representative services pursuant to Article 13 of the Digital Services Act (DSA)

-The DSA has significant implications for companies doing business in the EU and will apply to all in-scope intermediary service providers as from 17 February 2024.
-However, for companies that were already designated as very large online platforms (VLOPs) or very large online search engines (VLOSEs), the DSA applies as from 25 August 2023.
+The DSA has significant implications for companies doing business in the EU and is applying to all in-scope intermediary service providers since 17 February 2024.
+For some companies that were designated as very large online platforms (VLOPs) or very large online search engines (VLOSEs), the DSA applied since 25 August 2023.

 Non-compliance with the DSA can damage a company’s reputation, as well as result in fines up to 6% of the annual worldwide turnover of the provider of intermediary services.
 It is crucial for intermediary services providers not established in the EU to start preparing for the new requirements in order to avoid any legal or financial consequences.

-Contact us now for more information about the EU DSA Legal Representative or pre-register before 31 December 2023 to get a 10% discount (no fees will be charged before 17 February 2024).
+Contact us now for more information about the DSA Legal Representative or register now (no fees will be charged before 17 February 2024).